FlorentCLMichel/quetta/manual.typ

 $
 ")

-Writing math-heavy content in tengwar would probably require a specific module, though, as well as a different tengwar font designed for this purpose (or a math font design to work well with a tengwar font).
+Writing math-heavy content in tengwar would probably require a specific module, though, as well as a different tengwar font designed for this purpose (or a math font designed to work well with a tengwar font).

 = How to contribute